OctopusDeploy/docs/docs/support/debug-problems-with-octopus-variables.md

 ![](images/5865680.png)

 :::success
-Did you know you can sort and filter all of the variables grids?
-Click the column heading to sort, or the filter icon to filter the variable grid.
+Did you know you can filter all of the variables grids?
+Click **Show Advanced Filter** to reveal filter options.
 :::

 ## Write the Variables to the Deployment Log {#DebugproblemswithOctopusvariables-Writethevariablestothedeploymentlog}